Prices from £18.99

 Xyloproct is not suitable for everyone.
 Before you take Xyloproct, speak to your doctor or pharmacist if:

-Do not use Xyloproct if:
+Do not use Xyloproct if you:

 Lidocaine, a local anaesthetic active in Xyloproct, can interact with anti-arrhythmic drugs, such as amiodarone or sotalol.
-If you are taking medicine to treat heart arrhythmia, speak to your doctor to determine whether Xyloproct is suitable for you.
+If you are taking medicine to treat heart arrhythmia, speak to your doctor to determine whether Xyloproct is suitable for you

 You should avoid using other local anaesthetic agents while taking Xyloproct.